Kristi-D/Funny-Bone/README.md

 Funny Bone is a website which allows the user to get the joke of the day, a random joke, a list of jokes, a list of joke categories, search for jokes, and more or they can get the funniest Donald Trump quotes to help brighten their day during the COVID-19 pandemic.

 ## Tech/framework used:
-HTML, CSS, JavaScript, JQuery, AJAX?
+HTML, CSS, JavaScript, JSON, JQuery, AJAX

-## New Technology used:
-Chart.js

 ## API Reference:
-Tronald Dump
-Jokes by orthosie
+What Does Trump Think
+Twitter
+YouTube Player API Reference for iframe Embeds